napari/napari/docs/plugins/debug_plugins.md

 ### Changing the code with IPython running

 Currently, clicking on the run button for any of these widgets in the napari viewer outputs "You entered **YOUR_ENTRY**!".
 However, we would like to change the behaviour such that a special message is printed if nothing is entered.
-So let's change our `example` function to:
+So let's change our `example` function in `_widget.py` to:

 ```Python
 def example(input_string: str) -> str: